 This is my personal research blog.
-My plan is to use it as a public platform for presenting “unpolished” ideas and arguments from my work as a philosopher and ethicist in the field of civil security and public security provision.
+My plan is to use it as a public platform for presenting updates on my research activities and “unpolished” ideas from my work as a philosopher and ethicist in the fields of digital methods and technologies and civil security.
 Of course, I hope that this blog draws some attention to my work and solicits comments and feedback from readers.
 But the main purpose of it is to give a home to those early stage texts that are “not yet” published – or to those that probably never will be.
 For these research related posts, I will use the main category “Unpolished Research” and then use tags for additional specification such as:

 - Security Ethics

 - Privacy & Data Protection